Malcolm-Q/LC-LateGameUpgrades/TS_README.md

 The goal of this mod is to allow you to make playthroughs last longer and to remedy the stale lategame of not having anything to spend your money on and only going to one moon.

 If using V40 - downgrade to V2.1.0
 If using v45 - downgrade to v2.8.6
 If using v50 - downgrade to v3.8.1
+If using v64 - downgrade to v3.10.4

 ## Community